-Any homeless Vet, willing to work towards improving their life situation, is welcome to apply for admission the The Hutton House project.
-All applicants are interviewed by members of the “house committee” who are charged with determining if a Vet meets the requirements to participate in the program.
-Prior to entering the program, each qualified Veteran will receive a professional evaluation of their situation and be presented with a detailed plan geared toward helping them to achieve an independent living status.
-Upon their agreement to commit to this plan, the Vet will be accepted to the the program.
-Qualified Vets are then provided with a free, clean, safe place to live, food to eat, and sleeping quarters.
-In this shared living environment, all residents must also agree to share responsibility for household tasks such as cleaning, cooking, building maintenance, etc. All Vets accepted into the community will be welcome to stay at this facility and receive the benefits of professional care and counseling, as long as they adhere to their development plan and maintain a clean and sober lifestyle.
+Any honorably discharged homeless veteran willing to work towards improving their life situation, is welcome to apply for admission into The Hutton House project.
+All applicants are interviewed by members of the “house committee” who are charged with determining if a veteran meets the requirements to participate in the program.
+Prior to entering the program, each qualified veteran will receive a professional evaluation of their situation and be presented with a detailed plan geared toward helping them to achieve an independent living status.
+Upon their agreement to commit to this plan, the veteran will be accepted to the the program.
+Qualified veterans are then provided with a free, clean, safe place to live, food to eat, and sleeping quarters.
+In this shared living environment, all residents must also agree to share responsibility for household tasks such as cleaning, cooking, building maintenance, etc. All veterans accepted into the community will be welcome to stay at this facility and receive the benefits of professional care and counseling, as long as they adhere to their development plan and maintain a clean and sober lifestyle.

-If you are a Veteran, or know a Veteran, that might be interested i applying for admission to this program please contact us with your request for more information.
+If you are an honorably discharged veteran, or know of one, that might be interested in applying for admission to this program please contact us with your request for more information.

 We need your help!

-The Vets we serve live right here in our communities, as such, they are your neighbors!
+The veterans we serve live right here in our communities, as such, they are your neighbors!